elugesya/woo-nuxt-fork/README.md

 `GQL_HOST` - The URL of your WordPress site.
 This is the only required environment variable.
 The WooNuxt Settings plugin will automatically populate the rest of the environment variables for you.

+#### WhatsApp Support Line

+Set the WhatsApp phone number via environment variables.
+This value is read at runtime (supports Coolify env and .env files):

+- NUXT_PUBLIC_WHATSAPP_PHONE: Phone with country code, without + or spaces.
+Example: `905551234567`.

+If not set, WhatsApp buttons/links will be hidden.

 &nbsp;

 #### Tested up to: